Self-Acceptance is also described as self-love, self-esteem, self-worth, self-empowerment. However subtle — there are differences in their meanings.

 - Judgement of self and others

-In our work together, I will help you to cultivate self-worth, navigate ways to provide yourself with more acceptance, love, and/or empowerment.
-Some of the methods I use are mindfulness, self-compassion practices, healing exercises for your inner child, acceptance and commitment therapy, attachment style therapy and more.
+In our work together, I will help you to cultivate self-acceptance navigate ways to provide yourself love, and empowerment.
+We can utilize mindfulness, self-compassion practices, healing exercises for your inner child, acceptance and commitment therapy, attachment style therapy and more.